Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon

-- Played straight in the final fight with Kiryu however, he was ready for Kiryu to kill him after being beaten and holds no regrets in spite of his death results in the true destruction of the Jingweon Mafia.
+- Played Straight in the final fight with Kiryu however, he was ready for Kiryu to kill him after being beaten and holds no regrets in spite of his death resulting in the true destruction of the Jingweon Mafia.

 - Guyliner: Wears eyeliner, as is prevalent in Korean fashion.